Skip to main content

 Notable Programs

-UNIQUE globally: 3.5-year combined Bachelor of Civil Law (French/Quebec tradition) + Bachelor of Common Law (English Canadian tradition) taught simultaneously.
-Only Canadian law school offering dual-tradition at undergrad level.
-Students learn Quebec + rest-of-Canada + international comparative legal systems.
-Strong for international arbitration careers + global law firms + comparative legal scholarship.
+Unique 3.5-year combined Bachelor of Civil Law (Quebec/French tradition) and Bachelor of Common Law (English Canadian tradition).
+Only Canadian law school offering dual-tradition at undergraduate level.
+Graduates qualified for both legal systems.
+Strong for international arbitration, comparative law, and global law firm careers.
+Approximately 15-25% acceptance rate.

 Schulich School of Music